 You Don't Learn By Just Reading

 Books are a great passive learning tool for initial exposure to a topic, but the real learning doesn't take place until the material is actively applied and drilled.
 Knowledge acquired in a book will quickly evaporate unless it's revisited multiple times.

 Open Source Project

 I started programming at 26 after working in finance for a few years.
-I was an economics major and math minor and had no programming experience when I started other than an into computer science class I took my freshman year (it was at 8AM 3-days a week and I got the only C of my college career).
+I was an economics major and math minor and had no programming experience when I started other than an intro computer science class I took in my freshman year (it was at 8AM 3-days a week and I got the only C of my college career).
 I taught myself enough to get a job at a health technology startup in NYC and now I get paid to pursue my passion.
 Life is good!